mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md

 #### Delete and Load Entity

 The selected entities are deleted from the target testing environment and are then reloaded into the environment.
-This option is required when a tester wishes to repeat a test for specific entities and needs a new copy of them in the target environment.
+This option is required when a tester wishes to repeat a test on specific entities and needs a new copy of them in the target environment.

 #### Delete Entity without Load